querytechnology/tqc-php/README.md

 It is assumed you have a folder for your project.
 It can be an empty folder or a folder which contains other code as well.
 - Make sure you have an API key for the TinyQueries&trade; Compiler.
 You can get one here: https://tinyqueries.com/signup
-- Create a file `.env` in the root of your project folder if you don't have one yet and add your API key:
+- Either add `TINYQUERIES_API_KEY` to your ENV variabeles OR create a file `.env` in the root of your project folder if you don't have one yet and add your API key:
 ```
 TINYQUERIES_API_KEY=<yourkey>
 ```